 This indolent B-cell lymphoma subtype may be extranodal (disease outside of the lymph nodes (nodal) or outside the lymph nodes (extranodal).
 It begins in B lymphocytes in a part of the lymph tissue called the "marginal zone."
 The disease tends to remain localized.

 Marginal zone lymphoma includes several subtypes, each categorized by the type of tissue where the lymphoma forms.

 - Gastric mucosa-associated lymphoid tissue (MALT) lymphoma usually develops in the stomach.
 Patients with MALT lymphoma may have a history of an autoimmune disease such as Hashimoto thyroiditis or Sjögren syndrome.
 A higher incidence of MALT lymphoma involving the stomach is seen in patients who have been infected with the bacterium H. pylori.
 Bacteria have also been implicated in other forms of MALT lymphoma.
 Treatment often includes potent combinations of antibiotics, which both eradicate the H. pylori infection and cause the lymphoma to regress.
 Many patients with H. pylori have been cured of MALT lymphoma without radiation or chemotherapy.
 If remission is not achieved following antibiotic treatment, radiotherapy can be a curative option.
-For a small subset of patients, MALT lymphoma can transform into diffuse large B-cell lymphoma (DLBCL).
-These patients can benefit from treatments used for DLBCL.
+For a small subset of patients, MALT lymphoma can transform into diffuse large B-cell lymphoma (DLBCL), and if this happens, patients can benefit from treatments used for DLBCL.
 See Diffuse Large B-cell Lymphoma.

-- Monocytoid B-cell lymphoma, also known as “nodal marginal zone B-cell lymphoma,” may be found in the spleen and blood.
+- Monocytoid B-cell lymphoma, also known as “nodal marginal zone B-cell lymphoma” (nodal MZL), may be found in the spleen and blood.
 This form of NHL is generally treated like follicular lymphoma.
 See Follicular Lymphoma.